strapi/strapi/docs/v3.x/concepts/queries.md

 );
 ```

-When updating an entry with its components or dynamiczones beware that if you send the components without any `id` the previous components will be deleted and replaced.
+When updating an entry with its components or dynamic zones beware that if you send the components without any `id` the previous components will be deleted and replaced.
 You can update the components by sending their `id` with the rest of the fields:

 **Update by id and update previous components**